MicrosoftDocs/architecture-center/docs/hybrid/azure-file-share-content.md

 ### Cost optimization

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
-For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).
+For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview) and [Understand Azure Files billing](/azure/storage/files/understanding-billing).

 - Azure Files has two storage tiers and two pricing models:
   - **Standard storage**: Uses HDD-based storage.
 There's no minimum file share size, and you pay only for used storage space.
-Also, you need to pay for file operations, such as enumerating a directory or reading a file.
+Also, you pay for file operations, such as enumerating a directory or reading a file.
   - **Premium storage**: Uses SSD-based storage.
-The minimum size for a premium file share is 100 gibibytes and you pay per provisioned storage space.
+The minimum size for a premium file share is 100 gibibytes, and you pay per provisioned storage space.
 When using premium storage, all file operations are free.
 - Extra costs are associated with file share snapshots and outbound data transfers.
 (When you transfer data from Azure file shares, inbound data transfer is free.)
 Data transfer costs depend on the amount of transferred data and the stock keeping unit (SKU) of your virtual network gateway, if you use one.
-For more information about the actual costs, see [Azure Files Pricing][Azure-Files-Pricing] and [Azure Pricing calculator][Azure-Pricing-calculator].
+For more information about costs, see [Azure Files Pricing][Azure-Files-Pricing] and [Azure Pricing calculator][Azure-Pricing-calculator].
 The actual cost varies by Azure region and your individual contract.
 Contact a Microsoft sales representative for additional information on pricing.

 ## Contributors